 If all else fails, reach out to Peloton customer service about sending you a new power cord or tablet screen–or both.

 Going back to the basics, this is how you turn on a Peloton bike.

 First, look at the back of the Peloton tablet screen.

-Third, press and hold down that button until you see the screen start to turn on.
+Third, press and hold down that power button until you see the screen start to turn on.

 And that’s it.
-That’s how you turn on a Peloton bike–just by turning on the screen.
+That’s how you turn on a Peloton bike and the Peloton Bike Plus–just by turning on the screen.

 Replace the Peloton screen

 Some older bikes may need a new screen.
 I just discovered that Peloton will sell you a new screen and throw in a new set of pedals for free.
 You can find more about how to order a new screen for your Peloton on this accessories page of the Peloton website.

 Again, if you received your bike fewer than 12 months ago, it is still under warranty.
 Therefore, if you’re having issues with the screen not turning on, don’t buy a new screen.
 Reach out to Peloton customer service to have this addressed under the Peloton one-year warranty.

 When we moved in 2018, the movers transported our Peloton bike with great care.
 They removed the screen, wrapped it in bubble wrap, and wrapped the entire bike in moving blankets.
 It arrived at our new home looking brand new.